Cryptanalysis of the Enigma: M4 (German Navy 4-rotor Enigma)

-On 1 February 1942, the Enigma messages to and from Atlantic U-boats, which Bletchley Park called '"Shark," became significantly different from the rest of the traffic, which they called "Dolphin."
+On 1 February 1942, the Enigma messages to and from Atlantic U-boats, which Bletchley Park called "Shark", became significantly different from the rest of the traffic, which they called "Dolphin".

 This was because a new Enigma version had been brought into use.
 It was a development of the 3-rotor Enigma with the reflector replaced by a thin rotor and a thin reflector.
-Eventually, there were two fourth-position rotors that were called Beta and Gamma and two thin reflectors, Bruno and Caesar which could be used in any combination.
-These rotors were not advanced by the rotor to their right, in the way that rotors I to VIII were.
+Eventually, there were two fourth-position rotors that were called Beta and Gamma and two thin reflectors, Bruno and Caesar, which could be used in any combination.
+These rotors were not advanced by the rotor to their right, in the way that rotors I through VIII were.

 The introduction of the fourth rotor did not catch Bletchley Park by surprise, because captured material dated January 1941 had made reference to its development as an adaptation of the 3-rotor machine, with the fourth rotor wheel to be a reflector wheel.
 Indeed, because of operator errors, the wiring of the new fourth rotor had already been worked out.

 This major challenge could not be met by using existing methods and resources for a number of reasons.